Overview

 Cardiff Child Development Study (CCDS)

-I am interested in supervising research projects in the area of developmental psychology with a particular focus on children's interactions with family members and friends in relation to their developing understanding of the minds of themselves and others.
+I am interested in supervising research projects in the area of developmental psychology with a particular focus on children's interactions with family members and friends in relation to their developing social and emotional understanding.

 If you are interested in applying for a PhD, or would like further information regarding my postgraduate research, please contact me directly (contact details above).